Maxenceee/UNO-in-Terminal/README.md

 Simple python UNO game playable in a terminal

-Coded for hightschool without OOP and with stupid rules 😒
+Coded for hightschool without OOP and with stupid rules 😒 some things might be shameful